HL7/davinci-ecdx/input/pagecontent/signatures.md

 <!-- ---
 tags: CDEX
-title: Generating and Verifying *Signed* Resources
+title: Signatures
 --- -->

-This page provides specific guidance and rules to exchange *signed* data using FHIR and non FHIR signatures.

-### Generating and Verifying *Signed* Resources

-There is a legal liability associated with the data exchanged.
-Because of medical legal issue surrounding administrative transactions, there is a difference in the clinical vs contractual vs legal uses of data.
-Some data consumers may require that the data they receive are signed.
-For example, Medicare requires that services provided/ordered/certified be authenticated by the persons responsible for the care of the beneficiary in accordance with Medicare’s policies.[^first] Signatures attest that the data has been reviewed and the information is accurate and is known to be true.
+<span class="bg-success" markdown="1">Payers are committed to detecting, correcting and preventing fraud, waste and abuse within the healthcare payment system.
+As part of this effort, payers may require signatures from the provider or provider organization to attest that the information being exchanged is true and accurate.
+For example, Medicare requires that services provided/ordered/certified be authenticated by the persons responsible for the care of the beneficiary in accordance with Medicare’s policies.[^first]  The  provider may be subject to administrative, civil, or criminal liability for falsification, omission, or concealment of material fact.
+Providers acting as *data consumers* may require signatures as well.
+This page provides specific guidance and rules for generating exchanging and verifying *signed* data using FHIR and non FHIR signatures. </span><!-- new-content -->

-In addition legal claims of fraud, waste and abuse requires extensive review of logs.
+Legal claims of fraud, waste and abuse requires extensive review of logs.
 Therefore accurate and complete logs of what was data was exchanged must also be kept.
 {:.bg-warning}

 ### What is Signed?